Samapti2004/VotingApp/README.md

 ## ⚙️What It Does

--Owner deploys the voting contract
+- Owner deploys the voting contract

--Owner adds candidates
+- Owner adds candidates

--Anyone can vote (one vote per address)
+- Anyone can vote (one vote per address)

--Voting can be closed by the owner
+- Voting can be closed by the owner

--Results can be viewed on-chain
+- Results can be viewed on-chain

 ## 🌟 Features
 - ✅ Beginner-friendly Solidity design